top of page

 • Evidence Required: Corroborating evidence from a reliable source is essential.
 This might be a parent or older sibling or from relevant documents.
 Relevant written records typically include school reports from primary or intermediate school or childhood assessments that indicate the presence of ADHD symptoms before the age of 12.
 Please review the documents and/or speak to the involved relative to confirm that there is clear and unambiguous corroborating evidence prior to making contact.

-• Alternative Options: If confirmatory collateral informations is not available, I suggest contacting a private psychiatrist who may have different requirements.
+• Alternative Options: If confirmatory collateral information is not available, I suggest contacting a private psychiatrist who may have different requirements.
 If your primary interest lies in an assessment principally for ADHD rather than autism, I can suggest other assessors who may be available.

 bottom of page